Govind-Shukla/Govind-Shukla/README.md

-- 👋 Hi, I’m @Govind-Shukla
+- 👋 Hi, I’m Govind-Shukla
 - 👀 I’m interested in transition into a role in data analytics.
 - 🌱 I’m currently learning SQL, Python, and Tableau.
 I am also looking to eventually learn ML as well.
 - 💞️ I’m looking to collaborate on SQL and Python related projects.
 Looking to learn with the awesome commmunity